 This page may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.

 Korean Fried Chicken is also known as KFC.
 I love that!
 I also love this CRISPY, sweet, spicy, and garlicky fried chicken (Yangnyeom Dak).
-It’s definitely finger lickin’ good. 🙂
+It's definitely yummy. 🙂

 The typical way it is served in Korea is with cold beer (essential!) and pickled radishes, such as daikon.